jimweller/github-utils/README.md

   branch = false
 ```

-These are the vscode extensions I used specific to git and github
+These are the vscode extensions I use specific to git and github

 ```bash
 > code --list-extensions | grep -i git